troychaplin/block-accessibility-checks/readme.txt

 * **Real-time Visual Feedback** - See accessibility issues instantly with color-coded borders around problematic blocks and detailed error messages in the block inspector panel
 * **Smart Publishing Control** - Prevents publication of content with critical accessibility errors while allowing warnings with user awareness
 * **Comprehensive Block Coverage** - Built-in checks for images, buttons, tables, headings, and galleries with multiple validation rules per block type
+* **Post Meta Validation** - Validate required post meta fields with real-time feedback, automatic post locking for errors, and seamless integration with block validation
 * **Advanced Heading Validation** - Document-wide hierarchy checking prevents skipped heading levels and ensures proper content structure
 * **Intelligent URL Validation** - Real TLD validation using the Public Suffix List ensures only legitimate domains are accepted
-* **Configurable Settings** - Granular control over each check's severity (error/warning/disabled) with an intuitive admin interface
+* **Configurable Settings** - Granular control over each check's severity (error/warning/disabled) with an intuitive admin interface for both block and meta validation
 * **Issue Categorization** - Clear distinction between accessibility issues and validation errors for better understanding
-* **Developer-Friendly API** - Comprehensive hooks and filters system for registering custom accessibility checks
+* **Developer-Friendly API** - Comprehensive hooks and filters system for registering custom accessibility checks for blocks and post meta fields
-* **External Plugin Support** - Works seamlessly with custom blocks from third-party plugins and themes
+* **External Plugin Support** - Works seamlessly with custom blocks from third-party plugins and themes, with automatic settings page integration

 **How It Works:**

 The plugin provides immediate feedback as you edit content.
-When accessibility issues are detected, blocks are highlighted with visual indicators and detailed messages explain how to fix the problems.
+When accessibility issues are detected in blocks or required meta fields, they are highlighted with visual indicators and detailed messages explain how to fix the problems.
 Critical errors prevent publishing until resolved, while warnings allow publication with user acknowledgment.

 **Built-in Accessibility Checks:**